Did you know French cheques are still commonly used in France?

 Easy to keep track of a payment

-When paying by cheque, you also fill out the check stub which is considered as a proof of payment together with the money movement on your account matching the cheque number.
+When paying by cheque, you also fill out the check stub which is considered as proof of payment together with the money movement on your account matching the cheque number.
 This can be useful when an invoice is not given for example, but it also means that you should fill out your check fully.
 We’ll cover this further below.

 The French cheque is handy when paying big amounts